Gower

 Gower - North Coast

-Unlike the south coast of Gower, no stunning beaches, or indeed, any beaches at all.
+Unlike the south and west coasts of Gower, no stunning beaches, or indeed, any beaches at all.

 Weobly Castle (Welsh Heritage) is nice.